Yes, I saved my dad’s life or perhaps I’m exaggerating a little bit…

 We made it!
 Exhausted, we returned the kayak and we were going to return the snorkel kit when we realised that it was not there.
 We lost it in the middle of the sea.
 We had to pay a fin of 500THB but, to be honest, we were so happy to be back that the fin seemed nothing compared to the price of our lives.

 We met with my mum and aunt and after seeing our faces they didn’t dare to ask how it was until my dad said “she saved my life”.
-We explained them the whole story and when we arrived to the part we saw the boat my dad said “I was expecting her to ask for help but she didn’t say anything, so we were both looking at the boat doing nothing”.
+We explained them the whole story and when we arrived to the part when we saw the boat my dad said “I was expecting her to ask for help but she didn’t say anything, so we were both looking at the boat doing nothing”.
 So because of our no communication we missed the opportunity to get help.
 Family and human nature.
 Next time I will ask for help no matter what.

 It was an unfortunate experience with a happy ending and we still talk and laugh about it.
 Although with some secondary effects: would you like to know for how long I was red?
 For three weeks!!
 And nothing to say about another week being a snake, peeling my legs.